 There are two ways a laser-sharp focus on your customer experience can contribute to future-proofing your business.

 The first is by readying your organization for customer experience success from the inside out, which is something we learned from the fine people at Fifth P. If you are able to treat your employees the way you want them to treat your customers, the impact is timeless.
 It’s already future-proofed the moment you accomplish it.

 The second way you can future proof your business through your customer experience is by paying attention to your customers as time moves forward.
-Things change, including customers’ wants, needs, the way they interact with you and even how the use your products and services.
+Things change, including customers' wants, needs, the way they interact with you, and even how they use your products and services.
 If you offer customers the same exact experience for five years in a row without changing a single thing, you’re probably not paying much attention to them.

 Yes, you might have a great product or service, and as we talked about, if you have true buy-in from your employees, the experience is likely good.
 But in business, good becomes great, and great morphs into exceptional.
 Things can always be better, and constantly improving is one of the surest ways to future-proof your business.